charu612/CodeClauseInternship_imagegallery/README.md

 # CodeClauseInternship_imagegallery
-it is a image gallery
+it is an image gallery